sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 ##Challenges for the multithreaded programmer

-Four key differences distinguish any multithreaded applicationóincluding ArcGIS Proófrom a classic single threaded application:
+Four key differences distinguish any multithreaded application‚Äîincluding ArcGIS Pro‚Äîfrom a classic single threaded application:

 * To ensure a responsive user experience, the Graphical User Interface (GUI) thread must be able to take input from the user and produce graphical output smoothly and without interruption.
 This means that the execution of coded actions must be performed asynchronously on separate worker thread/s; the GUI thread should never perform work or blocking waits of any kind.
 This is in contrast to the existing ArcGIS desktop applications where most work is performed directly on a single GUI thread.